jan-janssen/pyauthenticator/README.md

 ![Preview](pyauthenticator.gif)

+# For Users
 ## Installation
-Install via conda:
+Install `pyauthenticator` via conda:
 ```
 >>> conda install -c conda-forge pyauthenticator
 ```

-Install via pip:
+Alternatively, `pyauthenticator` can also be installed via pip:
 ```
 >>> pip install pyauthenticator
 ```

 ## Command Line
-Get help and a list of all available options:
+Get help how to use `pyauthenticator` using the `--help/-h` option:
 ```
 >>> pyauthenticator --help